ThreatConnect-Inc/tcex/docs/_sources/batch.rst.txt

 .. important:: The Batch module requires ThreatConnect version 5.6 or higher.

-The ThreatConnect |trade| TcEx Framework provides the :py:mod:`~tcex.tcex_batch_v2.TcExBatch` module to create, delete, and update both Groups and Indicators in the ThreatConnect Platform.
+The ThreatConnect |copy| TcEx Framework provides the :py:mod:`~tcex.tcex_ti_batch.TcExBatch` module to create, delete, and update both Groups and Indicators in the ThreatConnect Platform.
 The App developer can dynamically build a data objects and the Batch module will handle writing the data to the ThreatConnect API.

 External ID (xid)
 =================
 The batch JSON data requires a xid value for all Groups and Indicators.
 The XID is used internally in ThreatConnect for associations and for updating existing Groups.
 The XID **must** be unique for the entire instance of ThreatConnect.

-The :py:mod:`~tcex.tcex_batch_v2.TcExBatch` module provides the :py:meth:`~tcex.tcex_batch_v2.TcExBatch.generate_xid` method to assist in generating 2 types of xid.
+The :py:mod:`~tcex.tcex_ti_batch.TcExBatch` module provides the :py:meth:`~tcex.tcex_ti_batch.TcExBatch.generate_xid` method to assist in generating 2 types of xid.
 The first type of xid is a unique xid based on UUID4.
 No input is required to produce a unique xid.
 The second type is a unique and reproducible xid value.
 This is the **preferred** xid type as it allows for a Group to have the same xid on subsequent runs of the App.
 To generate a unique and reproducible xid either a string or array of value can be passed to the method (e.g., myapp-adversary-5 or ['myapp', 'adversary', '222']).

 For Interface 1 and 2 the xid is optional, if not provided a unique xid (UUID4) will be auto-generated.
 A string value can also be passed if the xid is a known value (e.g., the id field from an remote source).
 Passing in an xid when possible is **best practice** and allows Groups and Indicators to be easily updated.